p-morais/nn.js/readme.md

 * SGD with Neseterov momentum and weight decay

 Only dependency is numjs.
 It's currently unfinished but hopefully it will help people who want to see what a bare-bones implementation of a neural network library looks like.
-Feel free to pull request!
+Feel free to pull request